top of page

 Many ask, how do you fix a leaking window when rain is already coming in?

-• Place towels on the sill
+• Place towels or absorbent cloths on the window sill to soak up water.

 When to Repair vs Replace Leaking Windows